yolandatuin/catcus/README.md

 - 🎨 **Purple or Yellow background** – depending if the plant is toxic or not.
 - 🕒 **Recent searches** – will store user searches in the future (WIP 🚧).
 - 🌱 **Other plants / More** – browse an extended list of plants.
+- ❤️ **Favorites** – Add in favorites if you love a plant.
+It will show up in the favorites list.
 - 📱 **Responsive design** – works smoothly on desktop, tablet, and mobile.
 - 🎨 **Custom SCSS styling** – each component has its own style file.
 - 🖼️ **Images from Unsplash** – high-quality visuals.